 Not happy with this, I started reading said mailing list to find out what really happened.

 The following is an account of my findings.
 I have since been criticised for only linking instead of directly quoting the messages in question, which somehow makes me guilty of writing an "opinion piece" that has only one goal: to broadcast where I stand on certain issues.
 This is not true - subjectivity and opinion crept into this article for sure, but my purpose was simply to shed light on what really happened and refute people's wild and angry conspiration theories.
 I don't really much care one way or the other about any other larger issues at hand, and real or imagined fronts/divisions.

 This article is a reaction - maybe not the best impulse to write an article in the first place, I must admit.

-Everything that follows is unchanged from how I originally wrote it in March 2020, which again is almost identical to this forum post.
+What follows is largely unchanged from how I originally wrote it in March 2020, which again is very similar to this forum post.

 BTW, all four OSI mailing list messages linked & quoted here are also available on the WaybackMachine.

 The story starts with ESR actually joining the mailing list after 20 years!